High demand for COVID-19 shots continues despite Johnson & Johnson setback

 Illinois hospitals were treating 2,043 COVID-19 patients Wednesday night, higher than the seven-day average of 1,945.

-The federal government has delivered 9,636,355 doses of vaccine to Illinois since distribution began in mid-December and 7,612,405 shots have been administered as of midnight Wednesday.
+The federal government has delivered 9,636,355 doses of vaccine to Illinois since distribution began in mid-December, and 7,612,405 shots had been administered as of midnight Wednesday.

 So far, 3,093,820 people -- nearly 25% of Illinois' 12.7 million residents -- have been fully vaccinated.
-Vaccines manufactured by Pfizer Inc. and Moderna Inc. require two doses several weeks apart.
+Vaccines manufactured by Pfizer and Moderna require two doses several weeks apart.

 The state's seven-day average case positivity rate sits at 4.2%.